mcgfeller/py-schemas/README.md

 # py-schemas

-This is a working document to propose a unfication of Schemas used in Python.
+This is a working document to propose a minimal standard for interoperability of Schemas used in Python.

 It expand on the ideas put forth in my [Dec 17 Blog Post on Python Schemas](https://ict.swisscom.ch/2017/12/python-schema/) and on growing frustrations with special-purpose schemas.

 # Goals

+Despite the popularity of "schema-less" databases, Schemas are needed to validate data and to exchange data with others.
+The primary goal of this proposal is **interoperability**: Use some package that employs a schema written in a schema solution, without re-coding the schema.

+For example, use an SQLalchemy-schemed object as a `Nested` field in a Marshmallow schema, allowing serialization to JSON.
+The emphasis is on using Schemas, without prescribing how Schema libraries organize their internals, and how schemas are constructed using these libraries.

 ## PEP